cyclus/cycaless/README.rst

 ###################################################
-Cycamore : The CYClus Additional MOdules REpository
+Cycaless : The CYClus Additional MOdules REpository
 ###################################################

 Additional modules for the Cyclus nuclear fuel cycle simulator from the